 Near Blue Mounds in Dane County, Wisconsin — The American Midwest (Great Lakes)

 Location.
-43° 1.663′ N, 89° 49.093′ W. Marker is near Blue Mounds, Wisconsin, in Dane County.
-Marker can be reached from County Route F 0.8 miles north of Cave of the Mounds Road, on the right when traveling north.
-Touch for map.
-The marker is in Brigham Park.
+43° 0.332′ N, 89° 49.775′ W. Marker is near Blue Mounds, Wisconsin, in Dane County.
+Marker can be reached from County Highway F 0.2 miles south of U.S. 151, on the right when traveling south.
+The marker is in a small patch of ground in the middle of a farm field just north of the farm house at the end of Eckel Touch for map.
 Marker is in this post office area: Blue Mounds WI 53517, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 Blue Mounds Fort (approx. 0.7 miles away); Brigham Park (approx. 1.6 miles away); a different marker also named Brigham Park (approx. 1.6 miles away); Army Cargo Plane Crash (approx. 1.9 miles away); German Valley (approx. 2.7 miles away); Elvers Corner (approx. 4.7 miles away); Old Town (approx. 5.1 miles away); Hauge Log Church - 1852 (approx. 5.3 miles away).
 Touch for a list and map of all markers in Blue Mounds.

 More about this marker.
 The Wisconsin Magazine of History article, a link to which is included below, states that this was the first marker erected by the Wisconsin Historical Society.